naisepaul/math-challenge/README.md

 - User have the option to quit the game at any time, so user can exit the game gracefully.

 [Back to Table of contents](#table-of-contents)

+## Surface

+- Colors

+    The colors in the game are supplied by the Python Colorama Model